h3xitsec/h3xrecon/README.md

 -----

 H3XRecon is a powerful bug bounty reconnaissance automation tool designed to streamline and automate the reconnaissance phase of security assessments.
-It provides a distributed architecture for efficient scanning and data processing.
+It provides a distributed architecture for efficient scanning and data processing, with advanced scope management and real-time monitoring capabilities.

 ## 🚀 Features

-- Distributed reconnaissance architecture using Docker Swarm
+- Distributed reconnaissance architecture supporting both Docker Swarm and Docker Compose
 - Real-time log aggregation and visualization with Grafana
-- Modular plugin system for custom reconnaissance tools
+- Advanced modular plugin system with hot-reloading support
-- Centralized data processing and storage
+- Centralized data processing with MongoDB and Redis
-- Built-in scope management and filtering
+- Intelligent scope management with regex and CIDR support
-- Bug Bounty program management with scope management
+- Bug Bounty program management with multi-program support
+- REST API for programmatic access and integration
+- Automated asset discovery and classification
+- Real-time notifications via Slack and Discord
+- Export capabilities in multiple formats (JSON, CSV, XML)

 ## 📋 Prerequisites

-- Docker Engine 20.10+
+- Docker Engine 20.10+ or Kubernetes 1.19+
-- Docker Compose v2 (`docker compose`, not `docker-compose`)
+- Docker Compose v2 (`docker compose`)
 - Python 3.11+
 - Ansible 2.9+ (for remote deployment)